Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Experiments

-\textbf{Discussions of our KAP strategy.} As discussed in Sec.~\ref{subsec: classifier}, since image and text modalities are aligned in the shared latent space, it would also be effective to use the image representations to achieve knowledge adaptation.
-We verify it in Tab.~\ref{tab:ablation_KR} (``Ours \textit{w/} KA-V'') and observe similar results to ours.
-Furthermore, we try to remove the text alignment in the first stage and use the unaligned image representations for the classifier initialization (``Ours \textit{w/o} Align.'').
-The great performance decrease confirms the effectiveness of the semantic alignment between image and text modalities.
-It suggests the advantage of leveraging the text space as an intermediary for knowledge transfer and accumulation across domains.
+As discussed in Sec.~\ref{subsec: classifier}, since image and text modalities are aligned in the shared latent space, it would also be effective to use the image representations for knowledge adaptation.
+We verify this in Tab.~\ref{tab:ablation_KR} (``Ours \textit{w/} KA-I'') and observe similar results to ours.
+Furthermore, we remove the text alignment in the first stage and use the unaligned image representations for classifier initialization (``Ours \textit{w/o} Align.'').
+The significant performance decrease confirms the effectiveness of semantic alignment between image and text modalities.
+It suggests the advantage of the text space as an intermediary for knowledge transfer and accumulation across domains.
 We also ablate the $\mathcal{L}_{proj}$ loss in Tab.~\ref{tab:ablation_KR} (``Ours \textit{w/o} $\mathcal{L}_{proj}$'').
 The results demonstrate its effectiveness in strengthening the learning of the image encoder by alleviating the loss of text semantics in the knowledge adaptation and projection process.